bizzaccelerator/Footballers-transfers-Insights/README.md

 Therefore, the field `city` from the teams information saved from wikipedia for each day will then be used as input into weatherapi to get the weather data for each location reported.
 Thats the way I get the climate status and all the weather data of interest.
 Then the weather information returned for each location is collected into a .csv which will be saved into a bucket in GCS.

 Once all raw data is collected for players, teams and weather targets, a pipeline - one for each source - is implemented to clean the data and save it into individual tables in BigQuery (BQ).
-The cleaned data into BQ will be transformed using `dbt` to elaborate a final table in BQ which will be sent into `Looker` to generate a dashboard that allow the C-suite managers to take the required decisions.
+The cleaned data into BQ will be transformed using `dbt` to elaborate a final, optimized table in BQ which will be sent into `Looker` to generate a dashboard that allow the C-suite managers to take the required decisions.

 All those data operations are performed using `python` and a dockerized application image with selenium and `Mage` as orchestration tool.
 The required infrastructure in defined and modified using `Terraform`.